COVID-19 TAX CENTER:

 You can get a replacement card in 8-10 business days, subject to unexpected COVID-19 delay.

-What if I received my stimulus payment to my Credit Karma Money Spend or Save account?
+What if I received my stimulus payment on a Credit Karma Money Card?

-If you had your most recent federal tax refund deposited to your Credit Karma Money Spend or Save account then the IRS will likely deposit any stimulus payments due to you into the same account.
-If the account was closed or is no longer active, the deposit is returned to the IRS and you may be issued a check to the address the IRS has on file for you.
+If you had your most recent federal tax refund deposited to your Credit Karma Money Spend or Save account then the IRS likely deposited any stimulus payments due to you into the same account.
+If the account was closed or no longer active, the deposit would have been returned to the IRS and you should have been issued a check to the address the IRS has on file for you.
 This is generally the address on your most recent tax return or as updated through the United States Postal Service (USPS).
-Once the funds arrive in your account, you can withdraw them using the same methods that are available for any other funds in your account:

 If you are having trouble accessing the funds in your Credit Karma Money Spend or Save accounts, please contact us for assistance.